Order of Saint John (Bailiwick of Brandenburg): The nineteenth century and thereafter

 During the course of the nineteenth and twentieth centuries, the Order created and supported more and more charitable activities.
 It now owns and operates numerous hospitals, ambulance services, old-age homes, and nurseries and provides first-aid training courses and disaster relief, both within Germany and abroad.

 After World War II, with the Neumark given by the victorious Allies to Poland (Sonnenburg has been renamed "Słońsk", and the castle lies in ruins), the Order moved its headquarters to Bonn, West Germany.
 After the reunification of West and East Germany, the headquarters were moved again, to Berlin.

 More than the location of the seat of the Order changed in the aftermath of the Second World War.
 The Swedish and Dutch commanderies separated from the direct oversight of the Bailiwick (though continuing in loose association with it through the Alliance since 1961) in 1946, and two years later, the Bailiwick itself began to admit commoners as knights, because the post-monarchical German nobility was seen as a "frozen caste".
 The Finnish commandery, however, remains a purely noble society, as do the now independent Swedish and Dutch orders.

 Although the Herrenmeister is now elected and no is longer nominated by the king of Prussia or emperor of Germany, each holder of the office since 1693 has been a member of the House of Hohenzollern, the family of the former Prussian kings and last German emperors.

 The present status of the Order under German law derives from its incorporation in 1852, and from official recognition by the German government in 1957 and 1959 of the badges of rank in the Order as German decorations of merit.

 Organisation

 Ranks

-There are three active classes in the Order: Commander (Kommendator), Knight of Justice (Rechtsritter), and Knight of Honor (Ehrenritter).
+There are three active classes in the Order: Commander (Kommendator), Knight of Justice (Rechtsritter), and Knight of Honour (Ehrenritter).
 There are also classes of Honorary Commander (Ehrenkommendator), given to Knights of Justice who have rendered distinguished service to the Order, and Honorary Member (Ehrenmitglieder), which can be bestowed on men (including non-evangelical Christians) who do not belong to the Order but have given it some extraordinary service.